 Our dedicated rehab team in Burlington, NC, will coordinate with your physicians to create a comprehensive, individualized care plan to maximize your physical, social and emotional independence, safely and quickly.

-Speech therapy, occupational therapy and physical therapy treatments are available seven days a week.
+Speech therapy, occupational therapy and physical therapy treatments are available.
 For your convenience, they’re scheduled all across our campus, from our well-equipped rehabilitation gym in skilled nursing to our fitness room or heated pool in our Wellness center.
 And yes, even in your own private residence when appropriate.

 Our therapy goals align with the Value-Based Care Delivery Model, tailoring therapy and personal care for a shorter stay and a better outcome.